 Aside from being chosen Sexiest Man Alive, he was one of the 50 Most Beautiful People in the World, according to People magazine.
 All of this attention came his way after being chosen to play the part of the philandering doctor Doug Ross on the hit TV show ER.

 "What I've learned, " he says, "is that you have to love the entire process.
 You have to love auditioning, you have to love going to work, because otherwise it all rushes by."

 The highly anticipated Intolerable Cruelty (2003), pairing Clooney with Catherine Zeta-Jones and directed by Joel and Ethan Coen, also did not do well at the box office, to the surprise of many.
 Clooney returned in the sequel to his 2001 hit Ocean's Eleven with Ocean's Twelve (2004), also taking on the role of producer, but it was his work in the political drama Syriana (2005) that not only won him a second Golden Globe, but a supporting actor Academy Award as well.
 His direction of Good Night, and Good Luck (2005) earned him a Best Achievement in Directing and Best Screenplay nominations at the 78th Academy Awards as well.
-For his role in Up in the Air, he received nominations from both the Golden Globes and the Academy Awards.
+For his role in Up In the Air, he received nominations from both the Golden Globes and the Academy Awards.
 Clooney won a Golden Globe and received a Leading Actor Academy Award nomination for his performance in The Descendants (2011).
 He starred in The Monuments Men (2014) alongside Matt Damon and in Tomorrowland (2015).
 He also produced Our Brand Is Crisis, which stars Sandra Bullock.
 More recently, he starred in Hail, Caesar!
 (2016) and Money Monster (2016).